binaryphile/docker-pgsql/README.md

 - `create-image.sh` - downloads the PostgreSQL source, creates a
 container, installs PostgreSQL and initializes the database if you haven't done so with a prior install
+- `initialize-database.sh` - initializes the database when you've got an image already but not a working database
 - `daemon.sh` - runs PostgreSQL as a daemon container on host port 5432
 - `interactive.sh` - runs an interactive session in the container, ready to run postgres

-- `init.sh` - used with `interactive.sh` to run database initialization
-from inside the container
+There are two other scripts, `init.sh` and `install.sh`.
+Both of these are for the other scripts to call inside the container when it is being built or initialized.
+You shouldn't need to run them yourself, but they're simple enough to get the gist of if you're just curious.

 ## Creating the image

+`create-image.sh` is responsible for creating a working image, including initializing a database for you.

+When it is finished, there is a non-running container which houses the work done by the script.
+You will need to commit this container to an image (and push to the index if you so desire).

 There are a few environment variables you need to set for the script:

-- **PGVERSION** - includes major.minor.revision.
+- **PG_VERSION** - includes major.minor.revision
   - Set to "9.3.1" for the latest as of this writing
   - Needs to be a version available at ftp://ftp.postgresql.org/pub/source/ (ignore the "v" in front of the version)
 - **SU_NAME** - the name of the superuser account you'd like to create in the PostgreSQL database, don't choose "postgres"
-- **SU_PASSWORD** - the password for the superuser account
+- **SU_PASS** - the password for the superuser account
-- **IX_NAME** - your id on the Docker index
-  - if you don't have one, go set one up at http://index.docker.io/

 Here's an example of how to set these variables in bash:

-    $ export PGVERSION=9.3.1
-    $ export USERNAME=Me
+    export PG_VERSION=9.3.1
-    $ export PASSWORD=M3
+    export SU_USER=Me
-    $ export IX_NAME=mynameontheindex
+    export SU_PASS=M3

-The `create-image.sh` script has defaults for a number of other variables, such as the repo name that will be created ("pgsql" by default) and the Ubuntu distribution the image will be based on ("ubuntu:precise" by default).
+The `create-image.sh` script has defaults for a number of other variables such as the Ubuntu distribution the image will be based on ("ubuntu:precise" by default).
 Edit them as you see fit.
 You can also override any of them just by setting that variable in your shell before running the script.